Legislature(2025 - 2026)BARNES 124

 a part of the tariff structure.
 He reminded the committee that

-AGDC has a signed Memorandum of Understanding (MOU) with an
+AGDC has a signed memorandum of understanding (MOU) with an

-Alaskan pipeline company that wants to take on the ownership,
+Alaska pipeline company that wants to take on the ownership,

 permitting, design, and construction of the spur line into